stanbaek/ece487/docs/SoftwareSetup.md

 # 🔨 Software Setup

 ## 📜 Agenda
-- Create a Bitbucket repository.
+- Create a GitHub repository.
 - Configure git repository.
-- Install and Configure PyCharm
+- Install and Configure VS Code

 ```{note}
 Don’t worry if it doesn’t work right.
 If everything did, you’d be out of a job.